AlexPetul/django_custom_jsonfield/README.md

 ## Usage

-Install the package:
+### Installation

+To install the package, run:

 ```text
 pip install django_custom_jsonfield
 ```

+### Defining a model field

-Import `CustomJSONField` and define your `schema`, for example:
+Import CustomJSONField and define your schema.
+Here’s an example of how to use it in a model:

 ```python
 from django.db import models